-The Pt L3-edge XANES of size-selected 0.8 \pm 0.2 nm Pt NPs with 2D shape^[14] were measured as a function of H2 pressure.
-Figure 1 shows the normalized absorption coefficient of Pt NPs acquired in a H2 pressure of 1 to 21 bar and in 1 bar He at 25°C. A positive shift (+0.6 eV) in the absorption edge energy was observed upon hydrogen chemisorption as compared to the foil.
-Additionally, the intensity of the absorption peak (white line, WL) was found to increase with increasing H_2 pressure, with adsorbate-free NPs measured in He showing a significantly lower intensity.
-The white line intensity corresponds to the unoccupied 5d electron density of states, and its increase upon hydrogen adsorption reflects the transfer of charge from Pt to H. Furthermore, a broadening of the WL is observed upon hydrogen chemisorption.
-As shown in Refs. ^[6a, 13b, 13d, 15], the area of the absorption peak can be used to extract quantitative information on the hydrogen coverage on the NPs.
-However, in order to conduct such analysis, a reference of the hydrogen-free state of the NPs is required.
-For this purpose, XANES data obtained in helium were used here as reference.
-To ensure that the Pt NPs were hydrogen free during measurement in helium, the reaction cell was pressurized to 4 bar He and heated to 375°C for 30 minutes, then cooled to 25°C before the measurement.
-An alternative approach involves the use of reference XANES data acquired under hydrogen at a high enough temperature where negligible amounts of hydrogen would be adsorbed on the NP surface (375°C for our Pt22 NPs, as shown in Suppl.
-Fig. S2).
+The Pt L3-edge XANES analysis of size-selected 0.8±0.2 nm Pt NPs with 2D shape^[14] were measured as a function of H2 pressure.
+In Figure 1 the normalized absorption coefficient of Pt NPs acquired in H2 pressures of 1-21 bar and in 1 bar He, respectively, at 25 °C is shown (1 bar = 100 kPa).
+A positive shift (+0.6 eV) in the absorption edge energy was observed upon hydrogen chemisorption as compared to the foil.
+Additionally, the intensity of the absorption peak ("white line") was found to increase with increasing H2 pressure, with adsorbate-free NPs measured in He showing a significantly lower intensity.
+The white-line intensity corresponds to the unoccupied 5d electron density of states, and its increase upon hydrogen adsorption reflects the transfer of charge from Pt to H. Furthermore, a broadening of the "white line" is observed upon hydrogen chemisorption.
+As shown in Refs.
+[6a, 13b, d, 15], the integrated area of the absorption peak can be used to extract quantitative information on the hydrogen coverage on the NPs.
+However, to conduct such analysis, a reference of the hydrogen-free state of the NPs is required.
+For this purpose, XANES data obtained in helium were used as a reference.
+To ensure that the Pt NPs were hydrogen-free during the measurements in helium after the NP reduction pretreatment in hydrogen, the reaction cell was pressurized to 4 bar He and heated to 375 °C for 30 min, then cooled to 25 °C in He before the measurements.
+An alternative approach (not used herein) to define the adsorbate-free state of the NPs involves the use of reference XANES data acquired under hydrogen at a high enough temperature at which negligible amounts of hydrogen would be adsorbed on the NP surface (375 °C for our Pt22 NPs, as shown in Figure S2 in the Supporting Information), but this approach may have added complexity due to the embedded effect of temperature.